Birmingham City F.C.: American control (2023–present)

 After two takeover attempts fell through, Shelby Companies Ltd, a subsidiary of US-based Knighthead Capital Management and fronted by that company's co-founder Tom Wagner, purchased a controlling stake in the club and full ownership of the stadium on 13 July 2023.
 Former Manchester City CEO Garry Cook was appointed to the corresponding role at Birmingham, and the club gained considerable publicity from the arrival of American football player Tom Brady as minority owner.

-In early October, with the team in the play-off places, Eustace was sacked.
+In early October, with the team in the play-off places, Eustace was dismissed.
 In a move that echoed Rowett's replacement by Zola seven years prior, the board stressed the need for "a winning mentality and a culture of ambition" across the club, and a new appointment with "[responsibility] for creating an identity and clear 'no fear' playing style".
 After former England international Wayne Rooney's two wins from 15 matches left Birmingham in 20th place, Tony Mowbray was appointed manager.
 His need for medical leave brought the interim appointment of Gary Rowett, whose 11 points from the last eight games were not enough to prevent relegation to League One after 29 years at a higher level.
 In June 2024, Birmingham named Chris Davies as manager, signing him to a four-year contract.
 Under Davies, they returned to the Championship at the first attempt, winning the League One title.
 They also reached the 2025 EFL Trophy final but lost 2–0 to Peterborough United.
 In November 2025, Knighthead completed takeover of the club, buying the 51% still owned by ZO Future Group (formally Birmingham Sports Holdings Limited).

+In 2026, Birmingham City FC sold a 97% stake in its women’s team to an investment group led by Shelby Companies, a subsidiary of Knighthead Capital Management.
+The consortium also included former England international Karen Carney and former tennis world No. 1 Kim Clijsters.
+The acquisition aimed to strengthen the team’s sporting competitiveness and enhance its international profile.
+The transaction formed part of a broader urban and sporting development strategy linked to plans for a new stadium and a large-scale business district project in Birmingham.